exasol/project-keeper/doc/user_guide/user_guide.md

 This workflow is triggered manually or by workflow [`dependencies_check.yml`](#dependencies_checkyml).
 It updates dependencies, creates a changelog with fixed vulnerabilities and creates a new Pull Requests.

-In order to send notifications, this workflow requires GitHub secret `INTEGRATION_TEAM_SLACK_NOTIFICATION_WEBHOOK`.
+In order to send notifications, this workflow requires GitHub secrets `INTEGRATION_TEAM_SLACK_NOTIFICATION_WEBHOOK` (to report new release or failure status for dependency check) and `INTEGRATION_TEAM_SLACK_NOTIFICATION_WEBHOOK` (to report new pull requests with dependency updates).

 ### [`ci-build.yml`](../../project-keeper/src/main/resources/templates/.github/workflows/ci-build.yml)